jpgenari/gaming-buddies/README.md

 - __Google Maps iframe__
   - When running HTML checker W3C validator, the solution applied to make the iframe dynamic by applying its width and height to 100% - in order to force it to fit its div wrapper - an error returned where % values were not valid.
   - Before applying the value 100% it had been tried to remove values from HTML and apply CSS rules, which did not work.
-After extra online research, the article [How to Create a Full-screen iFrame with 100% Height](https://www.tutorialrepublic.com/faq/how-to-create-a-full-screen-iframe-with-100-percent-height.php#:~:text=You%20can%20simply%20set%20the,height%20and%20width%20of%20100%25.) showed a solution which fixed the bug.
+After extra online research, the article [How to Create a Full-screen iFrame with 100% Height](https://www.tutorialrepublic.com/faq/how-to-create-a-full-screen-iframe-with-100-percent-height.php#:~:text=You%20can%20simply%20set%20the,height%20and%20width%20of%20100%25.) showed a solution which fixed the bug - removed width and height from HTML and styled with CSS.

     ```
     .map-wrapper { /*div enclosing iframe*/